Consumption of purchased electricity at the Logistics Center decreased on the previous year in 2020, as did the volume of mixed waste.

 *less than in 2019 because of own production

 In 2020, HUS Logistics generated about 62 tons of waste in all, mixed waste accounting for about 33% of the total.
 By comparison, the percentage of mixed waste was more than 50% in 2018.
-The volume of mixed waste was reduced not only in relative terms but in absolute terms as well, regardless of the fact that the total volume of waste increased.
+The volume of mixed waste slightly increased in comparison to 2019 in relative terms, but the volume was considerably lower than in the two years before that.
 Plastics waste collection was introduced at the Logistics Centre warehouse and in personnel break rooms in 2019.
 The volume of plastic waste in 2020 was 8.6 tons, which is only half of what it was in 2019.
 This contributed to the reduction in the volume of mixed waste.
 Collection of paper, board and biowaste was also boosted during the year under review, which further significantly reduced the percentage of mixed waste.

 |Waste type (tons)||2020||2019||2018||2017|